Gofnax/Gofnax/README.md

 ### Hi there 👋
+I'm currently studying for a software engineering degree in Afeka College in TLV.

 <!--
 **Gofnax/Gofnax** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.